hazelfelt/throwaway-project/README.md

 ---

-the `script.js` file is essentially stolen from [alain galvan's blog on Raw WebGPU](https://alain.xyz/blog/raw-webgpu), except the syntax is modified a decent bit \
+i'm currently following [webgpufundamentals.org's](https://webgpufundamentals.org) tutorial in `script.js`

-i'd use the MDN WebGPU reference, however that demo doesn't seem to work on Firefox nightly.
+the `script-alain-edition.js` file is essentially stolen from [alain galvan's blog on Raw WebGPU](https://alain.xyz/blog/raw-webgpu), except the syntax is modified a decent bit